AdobeDocs/document-cloud-learn.en/help/acrobat/60-second/compare.md

 >[!NOTE]
 >
->Available in Acrobat Pro only.
+>Available only in Acrobat Pro, Premium, and Studio.

 In this 60-second video tutorial, learn how to spot the differences between two PDF files by using the Compare Files tool in Acrobat.